ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 	This rule should only be used on `.ts` files.
 </info-box>

-This rule ensures that plugin flags are correctly set or not set at all.
-It checks if the flags have the correct type and value, preventing common mistakes and ensuring compliance with the CKEditor&nbsp;5 plugin API.
+This rule ensures that plugin flags are either correctly set or not set at all.
+It checks whether the flags have the correct type and value, preventing common mistakes and ensuring compliance with the CKEditor&nbsp;5 plugin API.

 Options:

-* `requiredFlags` - (optional) An array of flags that must be set in the plugin.
+* `requiredFlags` &ndash; (optional) An array of flags that must be set in the plugin.
-* `disallowedFlags` - (optional) An array of flags that must not be set in the plugin.
+* `disallowedFlags` &ndash; (optional) An array of flags that must not be set in the plugin.

 The example configuration below requires the `isFooPlugin` flag to be set to `true` and disallows the `isBarPlugin` flag: